 Here is a comprehensive list of top 10 Indian startups serving the needs of tea drinkers across the country:

 Bengaluru-based chai retailer Chai Point was founded by Amuleek Bijral in 2010.
-The startup offers freshly brewed chai through its 100+ offline stores, along with its online platform.
+The startup offers freshly brewed chai through its 100+ offline stores across eight Indian cities, along with its online platform.
 Chai Point claims to serve more than 3,00,000 cups of chai per day through its channels.

-Last week, Chaayos raised $12 million in series B round from a clutch of venture capital investors including SAIF Partners, Hong Kong-based Integrated Capital, and Singapore-based Pactolus.
+Last year, Chaayos raised $12 million in series B round from a clutch of venture capital investors including SAIF Partners, Hong Kong-based Integrated Capital, and Singapore-based Pactolus.
+Till date, this tea cafe has raised a total of $18.6 million across four funding rounds.

 New Delhi-based tea kiosk chain Chai Thela was founded by IIT Kharagpur alumni Pankaj Judge and Nitin Chaudhary in 2015.
 It offers quality and hygienic chai at affordable prices to its customers through its chai kiosks.
 Chai Thela has a presence across Gurgaon, Noida, Delhi, and Mumbai.